sighingnow/jekyll-gitbook/_pages/Analyzer.md

 <ins>It is important to note that SearchTasks API is not querying the reports we create in Analyzer but the raw data directly,</ins> compared to previous versions.

 Additionally to the [Developer Documentation](https://developer.webex-cx.com/documentation/search/v1/search-tasks), Cisco has created various additional Search Task endpoint samples and help videos to get started with Analyzer API, which can be found in [Cisco DevNet Github page](https://github.com/CiscoDevNet/webex-contact-center-api-samples/tree/main/graphql-sample).

+- Navigate through both of these links to familiarize yourself with the Data API capabilities in Webex Contact Center.

 To learn everything about Reporting and Search APIs, you can follow and complete [Lab 11](https://webexcc.github.io/pages/API/#all-new-webex-contact-center-apis-new-version).